Merkoba/Meltdown/arguments.md

 For example `--delay 0.25` would print more frequently compared to `--delay 1.0`.

 This might be useful if you don't want to overwhelm the interface with very frequent prints.

-You can use this and `buffer` to control the printing process.